The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector: Problem Setting

 \section{Problem Setting}

 Traditionally, training large statistical models to provide a holistic analysis of data requires the collection of many data points typically originating from various independent collections.
 Informally, this can be considered as bringing the data to the model for training, pooling multiple data silos (independent datasets/databases belonging to an single client or participant \textit{e.g.} organization, county, nation) into a centralized data store.
 However, as mentioned this unification and direct data sharing is deemed impractical in the agri-food sector due to privacy concerns, distrust and subsequent risk to commercial sensitivity \cite{durrant28might}.
-We therefore ask, \textit{can we train machine learning models that leverage data from many individual data silos without explicitly sharing or centralizing data?} This in-turn focuses our investigation to first undertake the task of distributed training on multiple independent data silos, and secondly ensure data privacy is maintained through appropriate mechanisms to elicit trust.
+One particular example implication being addressed by distributed training is the direct analysis of yield information and the subsequent inference of sensitive financial information.
+Removing the ability of participants to access other participant data mitigates such trivial attacks.
+Following such an example we ask, \textit{can we train machine learning models that leverage data from many individual data silos without explicitly sharing or centralizing data?} This in-turn focuses our investigation to first undertake the task of distributed training on multiple independent data silos, and secondly ensure data privacy is maintained through appropriate mechanisms to elicit trust.

 To tackle distributed training we explore model sharing, transferring independently trained models rather than data itself (Section \ref{modelsharing}), and federated learning for training an aggregated model on multiple independent data silos simultaneously (Section \ref{federated}).
+This scenario represents the case whereby clients want to protect their own data, hence being reluctant to share them with other growers.
 The current availability of real-world data belonging to many different organizations or groups of the same type is limited within the agri-food setting, and thus we simulate the case of multiple, independent, distributed data-stores by partitioning two well established, open-source datasets comprised of five subsets~\cite{DAAC2015,USDA-NASS2019,Daymet2016,gSSURGO2019} into sub-sets each representing a separate data silo.